 One of the most common problems when installing an After Effects Preset is that it’s not compatabile with your version of After Effects.

 If your after effects preset still isn’t showing up in the Effects & preset panel after you’ve added it, then it could be that the preset was created using a later version of After Effects than the one you’re currently using.

 After Effects presets are like After Effects project files, they aren’t backwards compatible unfortunately, so a preset created in After Effects CC 2020 won’t be compatible with After Effects CC 2015.

 If your preset still isn’t showing up in the Effects & Preset panel, try upgrading to the latest version of After Effects to see if this fixes the issue

 After Effects Presets ARE forwards compatible, so an after effects preset created in CC 2015 will show up in all versions after that.

 What are after effects presets?

-After Effects presets are an effect, or collection of effects, with specific values already set up that you can apply to your layers in After Effects.
+After Effects presets are an effect, collection of effects, or pre-animated settings with specific values already set up that you can apply to your layers in After Effects.

 You can create after effects presets yourself, or alternatively if you’ve downloaded a preset from elsewhere you can install it so that it shows up in the Effects & Presets panel of After Effects.